LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

 `web_response->replaceHeader` method to replace the existing header with the new value.

-The `web_response` object provides the `~web_response->sendFile` method which packages together many of the steps required to send binary data to the client to be viewed either inline or downloaded as an attachment.
+The :type:`web_response` object provides the `~web_response->sendFile` method which packages together many of the steps required to send binary data to the client to be viewed either inline or downloaded as an attachment.

 .. member:: web_response->sendFile(data::trait_each_sub, name = null, \
                      -type = null, -disposition = 'attachment', \